jatu-studiobox/node-red-contrib-ui-widget-thermometer/README.md

 4. Bottom Area Color - Thermometer's mercury color at bottom area
 5. Min.
 Temperature - Mininum temperature of thermometer for display
 6. Max.
 Temperature - Maxinum temperature of thermometer for display
-7. Unit - Unit for display
+7. Unit - Unit for display, includes °C and °F
 8. Scale - Thermometer size for display, includes 'normal' and 'small'

 ### Input API